 Are there special delivery requirements?

 - Yes.
-We ship via FedEx, and require a signature for delivery unless otherwise specified by the customer.
+We ship via UPS, and require a signature for delivery unless otherwise specified by the customer.

 How are the photographs shipped?
 What does the photograph look like when I get it?

 - We ship all of our photographs in double-walled cardboard packing tubes.
 The photograph will be rolled in a plastic sleeve for protection.
 The inner tube is wrapped in foam, preventing movement within the outer tube.
 We have found this is the safest method of transport.

 - The front of the photograph is signed and titled by Frank in ink.
 The back of the photograph is detailed with photograph information, size, and edition number in pencil (this information is duplicated on the included certificate of authenticity).

 - With the photograph, you will receive an envelope containing a purchase packing slip, a signed certificate of authenticity (including edition information) for your photograph, our framing details.
 Also included is a pair of gloves for handling the photograph.